 A parent may give consent to anyone they wish to take their child to a hut.
 This is an arrangement between the parent and the person taking the child.
-The person taking the child will be acting in loco parentis (literally, in the place of the parents) and this requires them to exercise a duty of care that would be provided by a reasonably prudent parent.
+The person taking the child will be acting as the Nominated Adult and this requires them to exercise a duty of care that would be provided by a reasonably prudent parent.